Kaleab-A/Handwritten-Number-Detection/README.md

 ## How to run?
 - Run the createModel.py to train a model using the MNIST dataset.
-- Run main.py that will use the saved model and predicts the number inputed through drawing.
+- Run main.py that will use the saved model and predicts the number inputted through drawing.